andyferris/GeneratedTables.jl/README.md

 custom fields.

-This solves the overly verbose syntax issues associated with *TypedTables.jl* and simultaneously the speed issues of *DataFrames.jl* (when using a naive, row-by-row approach).
+This solves the overly verbose syntax issues associated with *TypedTables.jl* and simultaneously the speed issues of *DataFrames.jl* (that is, when using a naive, row-by-row approach).